-Summit (PC) is the free software running on the MoFlo and CyAn, and may be used to analyze data files from any of the available instruments.
+Summit (PC) is the free software running on the MoFlo instruments, and may be used to analyze data files from any of the available instruments.
 Please contact Jeffrey Faust if you are interested in obtaining a copy.

 WinMDI is a Windows based, free but limited post-acquisition analysis software package which may be used to analyze flow cytometry data files from any of the available instruments.
 Curve smoothing, re-gating of list mode data, and overlays are some of the available functions.
 Generated images may be cut-and-pasted into PowerPoint presentation software.
 Download the software.

 These give very useful variety of tools for constructing workable multicolor panels, based on lasers and fluorochrome excitation/emission spectra.
 Additional links give basic understanding of flow cytometry:

 The total flow cytometry nerd website provides useful links, as well as discussion groups where you can post specific questions and comments (check the “Cytometry List” link).

 Publications using data generated using equipment from the facility, which require a description in a “materials/methods” or similar section should use some variation of the following:

 Samples were analyzed using a BD LSRII (BD Biosciences, San Jose, CA)